ppound/islandora_solr_search/README.md

 A. On 32 bit systems, the PHP function `strtotime()` has a limited range.
 Typically from Fri, 13 Dec 1901 20:45:54 UTC to Tue, 19 Jan 2038 03:14:07 UTC.
 For more info see [this](http://php.net/manual/en/function.strtotime.php#refsect1-function.strtotime-notes).

+Q: Why can't I connect to Solr via https?

+A: The Apache Solr PHP Client that we use does not support https connections to Solr.
+[ISLANDORA-646](https://jira.duraspace.org/browse/ISLANDORA-646) seeks to remedy this.

 ## Maintainers/Sponsors

 Current maintainers: